secundant/neodx/libs/svg/README.md

 ```

 It will search for all SVG files in `assets` folder, group them by folders, optimize them with `svgo`,
-reset all colors to `currentColor` and generate sprites in `public` folder with TS definitions in `src/shared/ui/icon/sprite.h.ts`.
+reset all colors to `currentColor`
+and generate sprites in `public` folder with TS definitions in `src/shared/ui/icon/sprite.gen.ts`.

-For more details see our [Step-by-step guide](#step-by-step).
+For more details, see our [Step-by-step guide](#step-by-step).

 Another plugins: